Annual Edmund Burke Lecture: Sometimes it Matters Who is in Power

 Room: Edmund Burke Lecture Theatre, Arts Building, Trinity College Dublin

-Event Type: Alumni, Lectures and Seminars, Public, Special events
+Event Category: Alumni, Lectures and Seminars, Public, Special events

 Type of Event: One-time event